tmpbci/LJ/README.md

 You need to update LJ.conf to your network/etherdreams IPs and be sure to check command arguments : python main.py --help

 The need for a dedicated computer to act as "laser server" usually depends on how many lasers you want to control and your main computer load.
-If you seen flickering with small point lists, try the dedicated computer option and/or stop process interfering like redis monitoring,...
+If you seen flickering with small point lists, try the dedicated computer idea and/or stop process interfering like redis monitoring,...